-9.7 Power Management
+10.6 Power Management

-Power management feature List:
+Power Management Feature List:

-- ACPI 1.0b support - ACPI S0, S1, S3 (both Cold and Chipset Hot), S4, S5, C0, and C1 states - Enhanced power management state transitions for increasing time processor spends in low power states - Internal Graphics Display Device Control D0, D1, D2, D3 (82946GZ GMCH only) - Graphics Adapter States: D0, D3 - PCI Express Link States: L0, L0s, L1, L2/L3 Ready, L3
+- ACPI 1.0b support - ACPI S0, S1D, S3 (both Cold and Chipset Hot), S4, S5, C0, and C1 states - Enhanced power management state transitions for increasing time processor spends in low power states - Internal Graphics Display Device Control D0, D1, D2, D3 - Graphics Adapter States: D0, D3 - PCI Express Link States: L0, L0s, L1, L2/L3 Ready, L3

-9.8 Thermal Sensor
+10.7 Thermal Sensor

-There are several registers that need to be configured to support the (G)MCH thermal sensor functionality and SMI# generation.
-Customers must enable the Catastrophic Trip Point at 115 °C as protection for the MCH.
-If the Catastrophic Trip Point is crossed, the (G)MCH will instantly turn off all clocks inside the device.
-Users may optionally enable the Hot Trip Point between 85 °C and 105 °C to generate a SMI#.
-Users are then required to write their own SMI# handler in BIOS that will speed up the (G)MCH (or system) fan to cool the part.
+There are several registers that need to be configured to support the GMCH thermal sensor functionality and SMI# generation.
+Customers must enable the Catastrophic Trip Point at 115 °C as protection for the GMCH.
+If the Catastrophic Trip Point is crossed, then the GMCH will instantly turn off all clocks inside the device.
+Customers may optionally enable the Hot Trip Point between 85 °C and 105 °C to generate SMI#.
+Customers will be required to then write their own SMI# handler in BIOS that will speed up the GMCH (or system) fan to cool the part.

-9.8.1 PCI Device 0, Function 0
+10.7.1 PCI Device 0, Function 0

-The SMICMD register requires that a bit be set to generate a SMI# when the Hot trip point is crossed.
+The SMICMD register requires that a bit be set to generate an SMI# when the Hot trip point is crossed.
 The ERRSTS register can be inspected for the SMI alert.

 Address Offset Symbol Register Name Default Value Access

-C8-C9h ERRSTS Error Status 0000h RO, R/WC/S
+C8-C9h ERRSTS Error Status 0000h RO, RWC/S

 CC-CDh SMICMD SMI Command 0000h RO, RW

-9.8.2 MCHBAR Thermal Sensor Registers
+10.7.2 MCHBAR Thermal Sensor Registers